wykzhang/beautifulhugo/README.md

 pygmentsUseClassic = true
 ```

-Pygments is mostly compatable with the newer Chroma.
+Pygments is mostly compatible with the newer Chroma.
 It is slower but has some additional theme options.
 I recommend Chroma over Pygments.
 Pygments will use `syntax.css` for highlighting, unless you also set the config `pygmentsUseClasses = false` which will generate the style code directly in the HTML file.

 #### Highlight.js - Client side syntax highlighting
 ```